ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 .. attention::

-   * The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
+   * The SRW Application has :srw-wiki:`four levels of support <Supported-Platforms-and-Compilers>`.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 However, this guide can serve as a starting point for running the SRW App on other systems, too.
    * This chapter of the User's Guide should **only** be used for container builds.
 For non-container builds, see :numref:`Section %s <NCQuickstart>` for a Quick Start Guide or :numref:`Section %s <BuildSRW>` for a detailed guide to building the SRW App **without** a container.

 .. _DownloadCodeC: